When can babies eat chives?

 - 1/4 cup (60 grams) Greek yogurt or yogurt of choice (optional)

-- Add the pork, egg, coconut aminos, and breadcrumbs or almond flour to the mixing bowl.
+- Add the pork, ¼ cup of minced chives, egg, coconut aminos, and breadcrumbs or almond flour to a mixing bowl.

-- Use a wooden spoon (or your hands!) to mash and mix the ingredients.
+- Use a wooden spoon (or your hands!) to combine the ingredients.

 - Form the pork mixture into meatballs that are approximately 1-1/2 inches in diameter.
 Evenly space the meatballs on the sheet tray.